jsk336/docs/docs/implement/network.md

 }
 ```

-## Define fucntions which transform the inputs.
+## Define functions which transform the inputs.

+Transformations on data are executed via functions which point to the processes defined earlier.

 ```go
 func (g *Greeter) OnName(name string) {